ZEDGR/pychallonge/README.rst

 try to upload an attachment with asset(file) the API returns 500 internal server error.
 The same happens with asset + description.

-This problem has been reported and Challonge dev team is looking at it.
+This problem has been reported and Challonge.
 Until now is not fixed.

 Other problems that I have noticed is that the check in process through the API seems weird.
 When you undo check in a participant the field